avimatt/eecs493FinalWebsite/README.md

 # eecs493FinalWebsite
-final website for 493 - it looks like shit
+final website for 493 - just for showing what we did for our final project.

+Can be found at: http://www-personal.umich.edu/~avimatt/eecsHelp/